multipages/multipages/README.md

   <img src="logo.jpg" alt="Multipages" />
 </h1>

-> **Multipages is a static site generator** in form of webpack plugin that use your favorite  template engine and generate multiple pages and subpages - :construction: Project Under Construction :construction:
+> **MultiPages is a static site generator** in the form of webpack plugin that uses your favorite template engine and generates multiple pages and subpages - :construction: Project Under Construction :construction:

 ## Highlights